 A preliminary trip generation analysis was performed to define the scope of work and study area.
-This analysis determined that the proposed project will generate less than 500 487 trips during either the morning or peak hour and 560 trips during the afternoon peak hour respectively.
+This analysis determined that the proposed Project will generate less than 487 trips during the morning peak hour and 560 trips during the afternoon peak hour respectively.
 Based on "Institute of Transportation Engineers" standards, the traffic study should be a "small development: traffic impact assessment."

-Accordingly, the study area was defined to include the intersection of Kapa'a Bypass at Olohena Road and the intersections providing access to and egress from Phase 2 of the project (Kapa'a Bypass at Road 'A' and Olohena Road at Road 'A').
+Accordingly, the study area was defined to include the intersection of Kapa'a Bypass Road at Olohena Road and the intersections providing access to and egress from Phase 2 of the Project (Kapa'a Bypass Road at Road 'A' and Olohena Road at Road 'A').
 Phase 1 lots are serviced by individual driveways which will have negligible traffic volumes.